dylan-lang/opendylan/documentation/source/building-with-duim/tour.rst

 so you need only specify these titles if you want to supply a non-standard title to the dialog.

-Further examples of this function can be found in `Handling files in the task list manager
+Further examples of this function can be found in :ref:`callbacks--handling-files-in-the-task-list-manager`.
-<callbacks#handling-files-in-the-task-list-manager>`_.

 The convenience functions ``choose-color`` and ``choose-text-style`` generate the common dialogs for choosing a color and a font